+If you’re worried about bad breath, the first place to start is oral hygiene.
+Improving your techniques can make a world of difference.
 Brushing your teeth twice a day and flossing at least once will help control the gathering oral bacteria and the plaque they form.
-Brushing your tongue when you brush your teeth will help significantly remove the source of your bad breath.
+Cleaning your tongue when you brush your teeth will help significantly remove the source of your bad breath.

 Many of the most common dental issues can cause bad breath when left untreated, including tooth decay and gum disease.
 If your bad breath is persistent, then your dentist will perform a comprehensive examination to determine its exact cause.
 Depending on your specific situation, your dentist will recommend an appropriate treatment plan to restore your good oral health and alleviate symptoms like bad breath.